-(3nd Quarter activation open.
-I just logged on and noticed that you can now register to get 5% cashback on up to $1,500 in purchases at Gas Stations from July to September 2014.
+(4th Quarter activation open.
+I just logged on and noticed that you can now register to get 5% cashback on up to $1,500 in purchases on Online Shopping and Department Stores from October to December 2014.
 5% rewards start only after activation each quarter and are not retroactive, so sign up now by logging into your account online.)

 Scrappy little Discover is trying something bold.
 They’ve chucked everything and started fresh with only one card – the new Discover it® Card.
 (Yes, lowercase, don’t ask me why.)
 No longer promoted are the Discover More, Motiva, Open Road, Escape, and Miles cards.